bridget-basiq/developers/content/Getting-Started/1+API-Basics/authorization.md

 keys:
 - x-client-id
 - x-app-id
+- x-app-identifier
+- x-app-fingerprint

 types:
 - string
 - string
+- string
+- string

 descriptions:
 - Your project id with the corresponding configuration
-- Your app id for splitting up analytics
+- Your app id for splitting up analytics and security
+- Your iOS or Android bundle identifier
+- Your android SHA fingerprint

 required:
 - Yes
+- No
+- No
 - No
 ---
 # Authorization